AlzyWelzy/TaskEase/CONTRIBUTING.md

 ## License

-By contributing to TaskEase, you agree that your contributions will be licensed under the [AGPL-3.0](LICENSE).
+By contributing to Tasify, you agree that your contributions will be licensed under the [AGPL-3.0](LICENSE).